amiemora/Portfolio/README.md

 I wanted my third interactoin to be a quiz.
 I liked being able to use buttons on w03d01 for the lab.
 I figured it would be a good challenge to create a quiz that required me to use jQuery to make things happen when the user clicks a button.
 I tried a lot of things to get the buttons to work and I resorted to an array of objects because I just wanted my buttons to be able to work properly!
 Which in the end they did and in the future I'll be able to create a more lengthy quiz!

+I wanted all my links to have a hover functionality with a yellow background - so that was really fun for me to make all of those have a yellow shadow!

+I have become really comfortable using hide(),show(),text(), and on.('click' , () => {}) functions.

+I think it's so cool that you can use javascript and jQuery to make things actually happen on your website!

 Link to Site: